Utkarsh-76/contract_parse_fastapi/README.md

 ## Functionality

-- Data extraction and pdf from a website
+- Data extraction and pdf extraction from a website
 - Parsing the extracted pdf/data
 - Saving the data in excel and send it via email
 - Stripe integration for payment support